Apps outside the Ecwid App Market

 Notes on user-hosted applications and CMS plugins

-Some applications require user to download and install them on their site or device rather than providing a hosted functionality.
+Some applications require users to download and install them on their site or device rather than providing a hosted functionality.
 Some popular examples of such apps are plugins for downloadable CMS like Wordpress, Joomla, Drupal and others.
 Here is what you should keep in mind when developing such an app:

-1. Set up a variable redirect URL.
+1. Set up a variable redirectUrl

-If your app/plugin is to be downloaded and installed on web sites, then every instance of the app may reside on a different domain.
-So, a single redirect URL option won't work for you.
-You will need to enabled support of multiple domains in the redirect_uri parameter.
+If your app/plugin is to be downloaded and installed on websites, then every instance of the app may reside on a different domain.
+So, a single redirectUrl option won't work for you.
+In that case, ask us ([email protected]) to enable support for of multiple domains in the redirect_uri parameter.
 That option implies that:

 • Your app will be allowed to specify variable redirect URL in the oAuth requests

-• For security reasons, the redirect URL domain will be always shown in the authorization dialog so the user is aware what website they are authorizing access for
+• For security reasons, redirectUrl domain will be always shown in the authorization dialog so users are aware what website they are authorizing access for

 2. Use a special app public key instead of your secret key